 Generally, the spouse who earns less income is considered to be dependent on the other spouse.
 However, there can be many variables in the final determination on the amount of spousal support ordered.
-The court can order spousal support payments as monthly payments or a lump sum payment in satisfaction of the alimony obligation.
+The court can order spousal support payments as monthly payments or a lump sum payment in satisfaction with the alimony obligation.
 Most alimony claims are settled outside of court in a privately negotiated separation agreement.

 Financial circumstances can change abruptly or over a period of time.
 Life is subject to many varied events that can cause changes in finances.
 Spousal support payments can be modified in certain situations.
 At such a time, an attorney can assist you by petitioning the court for modifications to an existing divorce agreement.

-Your legal rights need to be protected when your spousal support amounts are calculated, whether the case is resolved in in court or through negotiations with the opposing attorney.
+Your legal rights need to be protected when your spousal support amounts are calculated, whether the case is resolved in court or through negotiations with the opposing attorney.

-The Raleigh law firm of Charles R. Ullman & Associates understands the financial repercussions of divorce, separation and spousal support issues.
+The Raleigh law firm of Charles R. Ullman & Associates understands the financial repercussions of divorce, separation, and spousal support issues.
 Our attorneys have experience with the North Carolina laws that affect you at this time of turmoil.
 We’ve helped numerous Wake County residents, including clients from Raleigh and Cary.

-Speak with an experienced North Carolina divorce attorney from our firm today so that you can fully understand all the factors involved in your spousal support matters, and ensure that your best interests are protected by a skilled attorney with extensive experience in crafting or litigating these agreements.
+Speak with an experienced North Carolina divorce attorney from our firm today so that you can fully understand all the factors involved in your spousal support matters, and ensure that your best interests are protected by a skilled spousal support attorney with extensive experience in crafting or litigating these agreements.

 Factors in Spousal Support Agreements